CesiumGS/3d-tiles/extensions/README.md

 ## Extensions

-### 3D Tiles Next Extensions:
+### 3D Tiles Next

 3D Tiles Next is a collection of draft extensions to advance 3D Tiles.
-It provides extensions for cleaner integration with the glTF ecosystem, rich semantic metadata, and efficient spatial indexes for scalable simulations. the [3D Tiles Next](../next) page for more details.
+It provides extensions for cleaner integration with the glTF ecosystem, rich semantic metadata, and efficient spatial indexes for scalable simulations.
+See the [3D Tiles Next](../next) page for more details.

 * [3DTILES_content_gltf](./3DTILES_content_gltf)
 * [3DTILES_multiple_contents](./3DTILES_multiple_contents)